chainpoint/chainpoint-client-js/README.md

 This client can be used in both Browser and Node.js based JavaScript applications using `callback` functions, Promises (using `.then`, `.catch`), or Promises (using `async`/`await`) functional styles.

+**Important:** This library has been updated for v2 of the Chainpoint network.
+This means that it won't work for older proofs and instead interacts with nodes on the new network.
+If you would like to still use this library for older proofs, please downgrade to v1.x.x

 ## Proof Creation and Verification Overview

 Creating a Chainpoint proof is an asynchronous process.
 This client handles all the steps for submitting hashes, retrieving proofs, and verifying proofs.